smcclab/smc-course/README.md

 3. talk to [Dave at the CECS helpdesk](mailto:helpdesk@cecs.anu.edu.au) to flick a couple of switches in the system to get you started with a live website

+## What files in this repo will I *need* to touch?

+- the `_config.yml` file in this directory
+- the lectures in the `_lectures` subdirectory
+- the labs in the `_labs` subdirectory
+- the assignments in the `_deliverables` subdirectory
+- the resources in the `_resources` subdirectory (or just delete that folder)
+- the `01-policies.md`, `02-outline.md` and `03-getting-help.md` files in the
+  top-level directory

+You can touch anything/everything if you like, but the idea of this template is that you don't have to.
+You can start with those files (writing good content for your course) and mess with other stuff as necessary.

 ## What skills will I need to have a good time with this stuff?

 - *very* basic command line ability (almost none---and you can just copy-paste